Banking Online Banking

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred credit card is a FinanceBuzz favorite.
-It also has no foreign transaction fees and gives travel rewards points for purchases.
+Like the Bank of America card, it has no foreign transaction fees and gives travel rewards points for purchases.

 As a digital nomad, you will probably dine out frequently, especially in countries where going to a restaurant is relatively affordable.
 The Chase Sapphire Preferred card lets you earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.